 Galerie kreo is recognized as one of the most influential furniture galleries on the international scene.

-The gallery defines itself as a "research laboratory" dedicated to the production of contemporary pieces in limited editions, created exclusively for the gallery, by the greatest contemporary designers, from Virgil Abloh, to Ronan & Erwan Bouroullec, Pierre Charpin, Naoto Fukasawa, Jaime Hayon, Konstantin Grcic, Hella Jongerius, Alessandro Mendini, Jasper Morrison, Marc Newson, or Studio Wieki Somers.
+The gallery defines itself as a "research laboratory" dedicated to the production of contemporary pieces in limited editions, created exclusively for the gallery, by the greatest contemporary designers, from Virgil Abloh, to Ronan & Erwan Bouroullec, Edward Barber and Jay Osgerby, Pierre Charpin, Front, Naoto Fukasawa, Jaime Hayon, Konstantin Grcic, Hella Jongerius, Alessandro Mendini, Jasper Morrison, Marc Newson, or Studio Wieki Somers.

-The works of these designers reside in the most important private and public collections around the world, from the MoMA to the Centre Pompidou, from the V&A in London to the SFMoMA in San Francisco etc.
+The works of these designers reside in the most important private and public collections around the world, from the Museum of Modern Art, New York, to the Centre Pompidou, Paris, to the V&A, London, to the San Francisco Museum of Modern Art, etc.

-In parallel with the contemporary production, the gallery also presents a selection of exceptional French and Italian 20th century lightings — a field of expertise in itself but also one of Didier Krzentowski's personal passions.
+In parallel with the contemporary production, the gallery also presents a selection of exceptional French and Italian 20th century lighting.

-1999: opening of the Galerie kreo rue Louise Weiss, in the 13th arrondissement of Paris
+1999: opening of Galerie kreo rue Louise Weiss, in the 13th arrondissement of Paris

 2008: the gallery moves to 31, rue Dauphine, in the 6th arrondissement of Paris